-People with HIV and cancer have a lower survival rate than those cancer patients who are not infected with HIV.
 Cancer mortality among HIV-infected people with cancer has declined over time, but these deaths account for an increasing fraction of all deaths.
-Approximately 6% of HIV-infected patients developed malignancies, and about 40% of these patients died during the study period.
-The emergence and improved ART access worldwide have dramatically improved the life expectancy of PLWH, which is now comparable to the general population.
-Malignancy among the PLWH remains a significant cause of increased mortality and morbidity.
-Most countries with declining mortality rates are lower-income countries, except the United Kingdom.
+In fact, approximately 6% of HIV-infected patients developed malignancies, and about 40% of these patients died during the study period.
+The emergence and improved ART access worldwide have dramatically improved the life expectancy of PLWH or People living with HIV, which is now comparable to the general population.
+However, malignancy among the PLWH remains a significant cause of increased mortality and morbidity.
+In fact, most countries with declining mortality rates are lower-income countries, except the United Kingdom.

 HIV Associated Cancer Survival Rate